ottotsuma/SoloMVP/README.md

 ## Contributions

 Please feel free check though the issues or raise your own, feel free to fork/clone and make pull requests.
+I will be doing OSS every Friday 9am ~ Japanese time.